nadila98dev/HSC_FinalProject_CentralJava/README.md

+# Central Java
+We building a website to give knowledge and help the traveler from various nationalities or domestic traveler to be able to access the information through the site to minimize their time to plan their best trip ever specifically in Central Java that offers stunning nature and cultural experience

+We had 4 cities in Central Java
+- Jogja (Yogyakarta)
+- Semarang
+- Dieng
+- Karimun Java island

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.